Waterwise Council Program

 On a regional level the Town of Cambridge have joined forces with the Western Suburbs Regional Organisation of Councils (WESROC) to prepare and publish a regional water campaign action plan.
 From this initiative the group secured funding through the ICLEI Water Campaign Implementation Fund for conducting Water Sensitive Urban training for their staff.

-Cambridge is also working towards becoming a Waterwise Council.
+In 2010 Cambridge was registered as a Waterwise Council.
 This program is developed by the Water Corporation and the Department of Water for Local Government for Sustainability.